shohanurhossainsourav/Load-Testing-with-JMeter/README.md

 # Load-Testing-with-JMeter
 # Summary: In this project I used JMeter for load testing.
 Ther server or IP name was thetestingworldapi.com .I started with 2500 thread count with zero error rate.
 When I increased the thread count to 3000 , the error rate was 0.02%.
 Server can handle almost concurrent 3500 API call with almost zero (0.04%) error rate.
+But when I used 3800 concurrent API call, the error rate was 4.01%.

 HTML Report when thread count is 2500
 ![thread 2500](https://user-images.githubusercontent.com/42938943/183656952-cba53a41-d581-419f-b5b7-1cba871e3c3f.png)